Intrinsic Properties of Large CP Violation in the Complex Two-Higgs-Doublet Model: Future prospects and observability of large CPV

-This phenomenological structure renders a high-statistics \textit{lineshape analysis} at the HL-LHC a particularly powerful probe.
-A splitting of $\Delta M \sim 1\gev$ would produce a subtle non-Breit--Wigner distortion, while $\Delta M \gtrsim 2\gev$ could manifest as a visible shoulder or double-peak structure.
-Both ATLAS and CMS are pursuing such analyses, and the increased sensitivity of the HL-LHC will be decisive.
 Ultimately, future $e^+e^-$ colliders (ILC, FCC-ee, CEPC) offer the definitive resolution to this ambiguity.
 Through precise threshold scans, these machines could not only disentangle the split resonance structure but also provide a model-independent measurement of the total width $\Gamma_{\text{tot}}$~\cite{Ruan:2014xxa,Jadach:2015cwa,deBlas:2019rxi,Azzurri:2021nmy}.
-This would allow for a critical test of the scenario's primary prediction, a reduced $H_1$ width in the range $\Gamma_{\rm tot}(H_1) \in [2.65, 3.49]$~MeV.
+This would allow for a critical test of the scenario's primary prediction: a reduced $H_1$ width in the range $\Gamma_{\rm tot}(H_1) \in [2.65, 3.49]$~MeV.
 Confirming such a deviation from the SM expectation of $\sim 4.1$~MeV would serve as a smoking-gun signature of the extended Higgs sector, even if the mass splitting remains near the resolution limit.